Call now or schedule a more

 All these documents have to be provided as proof that your business is covered correctly.

-Ensure you have everything ready before submitting your COI – it’s crucial to get things right!
+Ensure you have everything ready before submitting your COI – getting things right is crucial!

-What is the difference between a Certificate of Insurance and a Liability Insurance Policy?
+What is the difference between COI and Liability Insurance Policy?

-A COI is a document that provides proof that you have an active insurance policy in place.
-It includes information about your coverage limits, type of coverage, and the amount of time your policy is valid for.
+A COI is a document that provides proof that you have an active policy in place.
+It includes information about your coverage limits, type of coverage, and the validity period.

-On the other hand, a liability insurance policy outlines all the specifics pertaining to your coverage such as deductibles and exclusions.
+On the other hand, liability insurance outlines all the specifics of your coverage, such as deductibles and exclusions.

-Think of it this way: The COI is like an ID card for your insurance, while the liability policy is like the manual that explains how everything works.
+Think of it this way: The COI is like an insurance ID card, while the commercial general liability insurance is like a manual that explains how everything works.

 Does my COI need to be signed by an authorized representative of the insurance company?

-Surprisingly, many people don’t realize that a Certificate of Insurance (COI) does indeed need to be signed by an authorized representative of the insurance company.
+Surprisingly, many people don’t realize that a Certificate of Insurance needs to be signed by an authorized insurance company representative.

 This often happens behind the scenes but is essential for security and accuracy.